anakamuro/Shopping-cart/README.md

 # Reference

-React Shopping Cart Ecommerce Beginner Website - Build & Deploy A React Beginner Project
+React Shopping Cart For Absolute Beginners [2022]

-by PedroTech
+by Coding with Basir